Hey look! It’s Edge vs Randy!

 - Maria interviewed Edge about the Main Event.
 Edge mocks her until Mr. MITB Kennedy casually asks Edge how he won his first title, making Edge nervous.
 Kennedy should have been big.

-(Smackdown) WWE United States Championship: (C) Chris Benoit vs MVP
+(Smackdown) WWE United States Championship: (C) Chris Benoit v MVP

 Benoit had won the title in October and had defended it successfully against MVP at WrestleMania.
 The story here was every time MVP got a match he got closer and closer to beating Benoit.
 This story seems like it would work better with the good guy chasing the bad guy in this manner but I’m not a billionaire.
 MVP did look really good in keeping up with Benoit in this match.
-I miss MVP.
+I’m glad MVP is back.
 I miss Benoit not being someone I could like without feeling terrible about it.
+2-3

 Winner: Benoit pinned MVP with a small package.